 The shop, Manuel American Designs, also known as Manuel Exclusive Clothier or simply as Manuel’s, is a staple not only of Nashville but of Americana history.
 Every garment is made in-house and by-hand.
-Manuel works in his studio every day alongside his seamsters, Carlos Bonola and Eric Bornhop.
-Manuel’s two daughters, Morelia and Jesse-Justin have a hand in running the shop; Morelia schedules and plans store events and off-site bookings, while Jesse-Justin oversees business operations from Chicago where she is pursuing a law degree.
-Manuel’s right-hand lady, Corissa Benchley, manages the business—sales, accounts, client relations, in-store appointments and press inquiries.
+Manuel works in his studio every day alongside his seamsters, Carlos Bonola, Emilse Salinas, and Tyler George.
+Manuel’s right-hand lady, Caitlin Arabis, manages the business – sales, accounts, client relations, in-store appointments, merchandising and press inquiries.
+Manuel’s two daughters, Morelia and Jesse-Justin have a hand in running the shop; Morelia schedules and plans store events and off-site bookings, while Jesse-Justin oversees business operations from North Carolina where she is pursuing a career in law.
 Manuel’s son, Manny, has a ready-to-wear line of his own inspired by Manuel and often collaborates with the master on couture pieces.
 Often, the two lines come together for fashion shows and locational trunk shows around the nation.

 Manuel currently lives right outside of Nashville and still happily works in his studio every day.